Green Tea Leaf

-Ashwagandha root (Withania somnifera) is a relative of tomatoes and potatoes that is traditionally used to support stress tolerance, performance and endurance.
+Ashwagandha root (Withania somnifera) comes from the Ashwagandha plant; a small shrub that is a relative of tomatoes and potatoes.
+Native to India and North Africa, Ashwagandha is traditionally used to support stress tolerance, performance and endurance.

 Shatavari Root (Asparagus racemosus) is a cooling herb.
 It is thought by herbalists to support long term stamina.

 L-Theanine® is a naturally occurring amino acid found in green tea (Camellia sinensis), which promotes relaxation by calming the mind.